Viscaweb/EasyBackups/README.md

 * Run the shell commands through an independent service
 * Support more compressors
 * Cleaning the temporary folder once finished
+* Detect when the temporary folder does not have enough free space to welcome the backup
+* Exporting MySQL: hiding the message 'Warning: Using a password on the command line interface can be insecure.'
+* Write meta-data about the backups (in order to retrieve them easily later)